 Students who have failed and have decided not to study further or students who are not interested in studying academically are more suitable and likely to benefit a lot.
 Students who are already studying may continue their studies further thereby creating a gap between training and entering the industry.

-If they want to start their career in mobile repairing after completing their studies, it will be too long a gap and hence they will forget almost all the skills they had learned
+If they want to start their career in mobile repairing after completing their studies, it will be too long a gap and hence they may forget many things they had learned and may not be able to perform various repair procedures taught.

-The other option can be to charge some nominalfee from every student which will be refundable only if the student attends class daily and passes the examination at the end of the training.
-Students do not give importance to anything that is provided to them for free.
+The other option can be to charge some nominal fee from every student which will be refundable only if the student attends class regularly and passes the examination at the end of the training.
+This is because some students do not give importance to anything that is provided to them for free.

 Mobile phone repair is a very good option for students who do not want to study further or have not succeeded academically.
 There is a lot of scope in this field with good career prospects.
 They can either work as a technician or open their own repair shops with very little investment.